couchbase/query/docs/n1ql-preview-model.md

 #### Collection expressions

-To leverage the multi-valued attributes of the N1QL data model, a special set of collection expressions are provided.
-In the boxes below, *collection* is a collection-valued subpath or expression.
+To leverage the multi-valued attributes of N1QL, a special set of collection expressions is provided.
+In the syntax boxes below, *collection* is a collection-valued subpath or expression.

 The existential quantifier over collections tests whether any element matches a predicate.